na-na-hi/renget/archive/4syqq.md

 **Addendum**
 Contact Orn Viszla of the Mandalorians, tell him we have a Jedi Master for he and his brethren to kill, if they are up for the task.

-##Subject K2 - Jedi Master Saewara Kol
+##Subject K2 'Politico' - Jedi Master Saewara Kol

 **Target Analysis K3 - Version 53**
 **Subject Identity:** Jedi Master Saewara Kol - Codename 'Politico'